This post shares the wonderful benefits of using readers theaters in your elementary classroom.

 They may also have questions about the pronunciation of words in italics or words written in parenthesis.

-After modeling for students, do the readers’ theater as a “shared reading” with the whole class.
+After modeling, do the readers’ theater as a “shared reading” with the whole class.

 How often you read the script with your class depends on their specific academic needs.

-Once you’ve had many opportunities to read the script with the class, it is now time for students to practice independently from you.
+Once you’ve had many opportunities to read the script with the class, it is now time for students to practice independently.

-- Divide students into two or three groups.
+- Divide the children into two or three groups.
 Within each group, assign each student an individual part from the script.

-- Adjust parts as needed based on the number of students in your class.
+- Adjust parts as needed based on the number of kids in your class.

-- Have students practice their parts with their group.
+- Have them practice their parts with their group.
 The focus is on reading with fluency, accuracy, and expression.

-- Monitor and assist students with vocal expression as needed.
+- Monitor and assist with vocal expression as needed.

-As students practice the script daily (in class and/or for homework), have them complete accompanying activities if the script comes with additional reading comprehension exercises.
+As your little ones practice the script daily (in class and/or for homework), have them complete accompanying activities if the script comes with additional reading comprehension exercises.